littlecodersh/ItChat/README_EN.md

 [![Gitter][gitter-picture]][gitter] ![py27][py27] ![py35][py35]
 [Chinese version][chinese-version]

-itchat is an open source api for WeChat, a commonly-used Chinese social networking app, you can easily access your personal wechat account through itchat in cmd.
+itchat is an open source api for WeChat, a commonly-used Chinese social networking app.

+Accessing your personal wechat account through itchat in python has never been easier.

 A wechat robot can handle all the basic messages with only less than 30 lines of codes.

 Now Wechat is an important part of personal life, hopefully this repo can help you extend your personal wechat account's functionality and enbetter user's experience with wechat.

-## Documents

-You may get the document of this api from [here][document].

 ## Installation